EFlynn7778/rotary-controller-python/README.md

 # Lathe Centric Modifications to RCP, and other enhancements.

+ Tested working on Pi3, Pi4, Pi5 and Bigtreetech CB1, BTT-Pi and Bigtreetech Pad7 (CB1 based).
+CB1/BTT-Pi/Pad7 requires python3.11-venv to be installed manually.

  Added Thread Length Limit ability.
 Indicator showing position and direction.
 Clicking indicator will change direction.
 Defaults Right to left for right hand thread.